 November 2019 has been a particularly rain sodden month, even for the UK.
 Parts of the northern parts of the UK have particularly affected with flooding.
-However, in the South West, where I am based its just been raining.
+However, in the South West England, where I am based its just been raining.

 It was on a particularly rain drenched Saturday morning, the family were trapped in doors and we were all just sitting around doing whatever to take our minds of the boredom.